GilchristTech/hefoki/hefoki-backend/README.md

-The Hefoki Backend module connects other isolated Hefoki NodeJS modules, defines repeated tasks and logic for scraping and incremental static site deployment, and provides and command-line interface to these tasks.
+The Hefoki Backend module connects other isolated Hefoki NodeJS modules, defines repeated tasks and logic for scraping and incremental static site deployment, provides a command-line interface for these tasks, and defines an AWS Lambda function for cloud execution.

+Being a static site hosted on an S3 bucket, Hefoki works by rebuilding a portion of the site from its existing data, comparing this with the pages which are already deployed, reconciling any differences in how pages are linked, and deploying any new or modified files.
+This is primarily the case for the paginated `next` and `previous` links on the daily news pages.
+Within Hefoki's code, this process of modifying the pages is called "repagination", and the overall partial deployment process is referred to as an "increment" or being "incremental".

-## Scripts
+## NPM Scripts and CLI

 ### `start`: Unified CLI entrypoint

 Runs the main CLI script.
 Use `--` after the command to specify command-line arguments.
-For example
+For example:
 ```bash
 npm start -- scrape http://example.com/
 ```